postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 * Run collections from your terminal.
 * Automate collection runs and CI/CD pipelines.

 Postman CLI is similar to [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), but Postman CLI is secured and supported by Postman.
-Also, Postman CLI has these extra features:
+Postman CLI also has these features:

-* Log into Postman from the command line
 * Run a collection with its collection ID
 * Send run results to Postman by default